kayak/pypika/README.rst

 Convenience Methods
 """""""""""""""""""

-In the `Criterion` class, there are static methods that allow building chains AND and OR expressions with a list of terms.
+In the `Criterion` class, there are the static methods `any` and `all` that allow building chains AND and OR expressions with a list of terms.

 .. code-block:: python